mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

   fmt.Print(q)
 }
 ```

+When an error is returned, typically the other return values
+are not be expected to be usable values.

 Here is an example of defining a custom error type, `DivideByZero`,
 that holds an error message and the numerator value.